KHURUM3/KHURUM3/README.md

 ---
 My name is Christina,
 I am a Python Developer from Russia.
-I am interested in everything related to machine learning.
+I am interested in everything related to Linux.
 ---

 ---